jonathanstathakis/wine_analysis_hplc_uv/logbook.md

 ### MSA reading notes

 | @listgarten_2004 | A MSA study proposing a novel HMM model with an example of application on TIC LC-MS 2D signal dataset.|

+## Revitalizing the peak alignment pipe

+[The peak alignment pipe](src/wine_analysis_hplc_uv/signal_processing/peak_alignment/peak_alignment_pipe.py) has been revitalized using a mock dataset shaped into the same structure as the pipe originally expected. tHis has been done to then rewrite the pipe to match the new multiindexed approach.
+While working on this though I started wondering about dataframe schema validation for pipes, a solution to the ever-present problem of how to ensure the input of a pipe is appropriate for it.
+Turns out many others have encountered the same problem, and that there many dataframe validation packages out there, including [pandera](https://pandera.readthedocs.io/en/stable/index.html).
+It looks promising, but perhaps overkill.
+Specifically, in order to handle a variable number and name of columns, they would need to be regex-matchable, as as [described here](https://pandera.readthedocs.io/en/stable/dataframe_schemas.html#column-regex-pattern-matching).

+So I think we'll write a prefunctory validation function based on the properties of the multiindex.
+Specifically, we're talking about the dataframe resulting from the `pivot_wine_data` function.

+2023-08-22 11:42:11: lets peel it back even more than that.
+Just make sure the multiindex names are correct.